samraHanif0340/samraHanif0340.github.io/_portfolio/parking_lot_problem.md

 + Each customer should be allocated the nearest available parking slot to the entry point.
 + Upon exiting the parking lot, the customer returns the ticket which marks their previously allocated lot as now available.
-+ Due to government regulation, the system should provide the ability to determine:
++ The system should provide the ability to determine:
   + Registration numbers of all cars of a particular colour.
   + Slot number in which a car with a given registration number is parked.
   + Slot numbers of all slots where a car of a particular colour is parked.